 A fresh-baked Victoria sponge welcomes us to our cosy cottage on the Chatsworth estate in Derbyshire.
 We’ve had a bracing drive from south Manchester, rising over wild sun-flooded peaks then descending through cloud cover into Buxton, where Poole’s Cavern – limestone caves full of stalagmites and stalactites, home in turn to Stone Age dwellers, Romans, and medieval outlaws – provided an interesting diversion.
 From there, travelling across a ghostly moonlit, fog-swathed landscape, we followed ever-tinier country lanes to what seems like the middle of nowhere.

 A former dairy farm, Manifold as been converted into five cottages with their own gardens and a communal games room.
-Comfortable but not so posh that you feel on edge lest your kids do some mischief (well, this is muddy-boats hiking terrain, and lots of people bring dogs), they’re the perfect setting for a winter break – or indeed a break at any time of year.
+Comfortable but not so posh that you feel on edge lest your kids do some mischief (well, this is muddy-boots hiking terrain, and lots of people bring dogs), they’re the perfect setting for a winter break – or indeed a break at any time of year.

 Britain’s stately home par excellence, Chatsworth House fell into decline in the early 20th century but was saved after coming under the protection of a charitable trust in 1981.
 While remaining the seat and family home of the Devonshires, it was transformed into one of the UK’s biggest visitor attractions – largely through the efforts of the formidable 11th Duchess, Deborah Mitford, who was mother to the current Duke.
 It was Deborah who added the maze, kitchen, cottage gardens and famous farm shop, began commissioning modern sculpture, and wrote books about various aspects of the estate.